lfit/itpol/protecting-code-integrity.md

-Our recommendation is to always sign git tags, as this allows other developers to ensure that the git repository they are working with has not been maliciously altered (e.g. to introduce backdoors).
+Our recommendation is to always sign git tags, as this allows other developers to ensure that the git repository they are working with has not been maliciously altered (e.g. in order to introduce backdoors).

 ##### How to verify signed tags

-To verify a signed tag, simply pass the `-v` switch to the tag command:
+To verify a signed tag, simply use the `verify-tag` command:

-    $ git tag -v [tagname]
+    $ git verify-tag [tagname]

 If you are verifying someone else's git tag, then you will need to import their PGP key.
 Please refer to the "Trusted Team communication" document in